ramon-pessoa/python_programming/README_CODE_26-50.md

 	c.
 Solution (Python) [make_palindrome_cubic_time.py].
 A solution that builds a 2D table.
 This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

+38. Problem #38 [Hard]: Problem #38: You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

+	a.
+Solution (Python) [n_queens.py].
+We show a solution for the problem of N Queens using backtracking technique.
+Note: If we solve this problem using brute force, we would quickly find out that it would be prohibitively expensive.
+That's factorial in runtime! (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/n_queens.py)

 39. Problem #39 [Medium]: Problem #39: Conway's Game of Life takes place on an infinite two‑dimensional board of square cells.

 	* Each cell is either dead or alive, and at each tick, the following rules apply: